Remove the (empty) ThreadPoolExecutor.finalize() method

 Solution

-The finalizer in ThreadPoolExecutor can be removed safely.
+The finalizer in ThreadPoolExecutor should be removed.

 Specification